-However, once bacteria are trapped under the surface of the skin, they can definitely create a problem.
-Stuck in a pore with excess oil, they have an abundance of their food source and nowhere to go, so their numbers grow rapidly until they’ve created a minor infection, AKA, a pimple.
+However, once bacteria are trapped under the surface of the skin, they can create a problem.
+Stuck in a pore with excess oil, they have an abundance of their food source and nowhere to go, so their numbers grow rapidly until they’ve created a minor infection, aka a pimple.

 3. Are essential oils better for acne than traditional acne treatments?

 Yes, very often they are.
 Most essential oils are very gentle and safe to use on the face and body – if diluted.

 Why are they better?